gg582/incuspeed/app/README.md

 ## 📝 Notes

-- Make sure the LVirt server is running and accessible at the correct domain/port.
+- Make sure the IncuSpeed server is running and accessible at the correct domain/port.
 - Adjust `server_domain` and `https_port` settings in your code or config as needed.
 - You must **generate your certificate before launching the app**.